What are the most POPULAR dark gray paint colours?

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel-and-stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a few reasons why I recommend Samplize to my clients…

 - samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on the location

 - they’re more affordable than the samples pots/rollers/foam boards that are needed for traditional paint sampling

 - if you keep the samples on their white paper, you can move them around the room

 WARM GRAY – VIOLET UNDERTONE

-Metropolis is hands-down, one of the BEST warm gray paint colors on the market.
-Some warm grays lean so far that they’re mistaken for taupe, others are so subtle they don’t always have ENOUGH warmth.
-Metropolis sits right in the middle and is a great choice, especially for some of the granite countertops from the early 2000s.
+Metropolis is, hands-down, one of the BEST warm gray paint colours on the market.
+Some warm grays lean so far that they’re mistaken for taupe, and others are so subtle they don’t always have ENOUGH warmth.
+Metropolis sits right in the middle and is a great choice, especially for some granite countertops from the early 2000s.